tryVital/vital-android/README.md

 ## License

-vital-ios is available under the AGPLv3 license.
+vital-android is available under the AGPLv3 license.
 See the LICENSE file for more info.
 VitalDevices is under the `Adept Labs Enterprise Edition (EE) license (the “EE License”)`.
 Please refer to its license inside its folder.